Friday, April 18, 2025

 Las Vegas getaway!

-To recap: Las Vegas is worth visiting once in a while, if only because it's in the middle of a beautiful desert and is very strange.
+To recap: Las Vegas is worth visiting once in a while, if only because it's in the middle of a beautiful desert and very strange.

 D.L.